Lavender

 • May improve focus and reduce mental fatigue during stressful periods

 What makes lavender special is its remarkable gentleness.
 Unlike synthetic alternatives, it works harmoniously with your body’s natural rhythms.
-The herb contains compounds like linalool and linalyl acetate that interact gently with your nervous system.
+The herb contains two key compounds—linalool and linalyl acetate—that interact gently with your nervous system without harsh side effects.

 Whether you’re dealing with occasional sleeplessness, daily tension, or minor aches, this time-tested herb offers a natural pathway to better wellness.